katerlloyd/data_structures_tutorial/3-trees.md

 ## Introduction and Uses

+A **tree** is a data structure that uses nodes (like the branch points on a physical tree) that are linked together using pointers.
+A **binary tree** is a tree that can only have up to two child nodes per subtree.
+A **subtree** is the child nodes to the left and right of the parent node.
+The first node at the top of the tree is called the **root**.
+A node that doesn't link to any children is called a **leaf**.

+As an example, we will create a root

 What is the purpose of the data structure?
 What kind of problems can be solved using the data structure?

 ## Recursion